jayminwest/project-mosaic-template/tutorial/7_EMAIL_INTEGRATION.md

 npm run test-email
 ```

-This will send a test email to an address you specify.
+This will send a test email to an address you specify using your custom email service.

+To test Supabase auth emails:
+1. In the Supabase dashboard, go to Authentication > Email Templates
+2. Click the "Send test email" button for the template you want to test
+3. Enter a test email address
+4. Check your inbox to verify the email was received with proper formatting

 ## Email Templates